 The Company leases from Harrison Limited Partnership One ("HLP") the Snyder Production Center ("SPC") and an adjacent sales facility, which are located in Charlotte, North Carolina.
 HLP is directly and indirectly owned by trusts of which J. Frank Harrison, III, Chairman of the Board of Directors and Chief Executive Officer of the Company, and Deborah H. Everhart, a director of the Company, are trustees and beneficiaries.
 Morgan H. Everett, a director of the Company, is a permissible, discretionary beneficiary of the trusts that directly or indirectly own HLP.
 The original lease expired on December 31, 2010.
 On March 23, 2009, the Company modified the lease agreement (new terms began January 1, 2011) with HLP related to the SPC lease.
 The modified lease would not have changed the classification of the existing lease had it been in effect in the first quarter of 2002, when the capital lease was recorded, as the Company received a renewal option to extend the term of the lease, which it expected to exercise.
 The modified lease did not extend the term of the existing lease (remaining lease term was reduced from approximately 22 years (including renewal options) to approximately 12 years).
-Accordingly, the present value of the leased property under capital leases and capital lease obligations was adjusted by an amount equal to the difference between the future minimum lease payments under the modified lease agreement and the present value of the existing obligation on the modification date.
-The capital lease obligations and leased property under capital leases were both decreased by \$7.5 million in March 2009.
+Accordingly, the present value of the leased property under capital lease agreement and the present value of the existing obligation on the modification date.
+The capital lease obligations and leased property under capital lease were both decreased by \$7.5 million in March 2009.
 The annual base rent the Company is obligated to pay under the modified lease is subject to an adjustment for an inflation factor.
 The prior lease annual base rent was subject to adjustment for an inflation factor and for increases or decreases in interest rates, using LIBOR as the measurement device.
 The principal balance outstanding under this capital lease as of December 30, 2012 was \$24.1 million.